-Appendicitis is a condition that is caused because the appendix which is located in the lower abdomen has become inflamed or filled with pus.
-An enlarged appendix that leads to lower abdominal swelling is one of the most painful conditions a young child can face during their development.
+Appendicitis is a condition that is caused because the appendix, which is located in the lower abdomen, has become inflamed or filled with pus.
+An enlarged appendix that leads to lower abdominal swelling is one of the most painful conditions a young child can face.
 Appendicitis can afflict anyone between the ages of ten to thirty.
-According to most pediatric specialists appendix pain in children is more common than appendix pain in adults.
+According to most pediatric specialists, appendix pain in children is more common than appendix pain in adults.

-Once appendicitis has a positive diagnosis however, consult a doctor on treatment options immediately.
-This condition can deteriorate quickly and may lead to possible fatal outcomes.
+Once appendicitis has a positive diagnosis, consult a doctor on treatment options immediately.
+This condition can deteriorate quickly, and may lead to possible fatal outcomes.